-For three months, Of Earth And Sky sees giant-sized poetry appear in over 30 locations in Blackburn and Darwen from professional and amateur poets based locally, regionally and nationally.
-In addition to the trail, more poetry can be seen daily on the digital screen in Blackburn Town Centre.
+For three months, Of Earth And Sky saw giant-sized poetry appear in over 30 locations in Blackburn and Darwen from professional and amateur poets based locally, regionally and nationally.
+In addition to the trail, more poetry could be seen daily on the digital screen in Blackburn Town Centre.

 Through a call out to the people of Lancashire, 130 poem submissions were whittled down to a selection of 11 excerpts by Hafsah Aneela Bashir and the panel of curators.

-These excerpts sit alongside those from a selection of internationally renowned poets, each of whom featured in Hafsah’s Poetry Health Service.
+These excerpts sat alongside those from a selection of internationally renowned poets, each of whom featured in Hafsah’s Poetry Health Service.

-By using the map above or scanning the QR codes in-person, you can find the author behind each poem.
+By using the map above, you can find the author behind each poem.

 Hafsah Aneela Bashir is a Manchester-based poet, playwright & performer originally from East London.
 Founder and co-director of Outside The Frame Arts, she is passionate about championing voices outside the mainstream, challenging the gatekeepers of knowledge and increasing diverse representation within the arts.